 Project management concepts

 This clause describes key concepts applicable to most projects and environments.
-The key concepts in project management, according to ISO 21500 are:
+The key concepts in PM, according to ISO 21500 are:

 - Organizational strategy and projects

 - Project constraints